ConduitNetwork/docs/administration/integrations/servicenow.rst

 Instances pending a ServiceNow approval will show "Waiting for Approval" with the Requested Item number and Request number, ex: ``Waiting for Approval [RITM0010002 - REQ0010002]``.

 ServiceNow Approval requests are displayed in ``Operations -> Approvals``.
 Instances pending a ServiceNow approval must be Approved in ServiceNow for provisioning to initiate.
-Approval requests from a ServiceNow Approval Policy cannot be approved in Morpheus, only Internal Approvals.
+Approval requests from a ServiceNow Approval Policy cannot be approved in Conduit, only Internal Approvals.

-ServiceNow Approval requests are displayed in Morpheus under ``Operations -> Approvals``.
-Pending ServiceNow Approval requests can be cancelled in Morpheus by selecting the request and then selecting ``ACTIONS -> Cancel``.
+ServiceNow Approval requests are displayed in Conduit under ``Operations -> Approvals``.
+Pending ServiceNow Approval requests can be cancelled in Conduit by selecting the request and then selecting ``ACTIONS -> Cancel``.

-Once a pending ServiceNow Approval request is Approved in ServiceNow, the Instance(s) will begin to provision in Morpheus within 5 minutes of being approved in ServiceNow.
+Once a pending ServiceNow Approval request is Approved in ServiceNow, the Instance(s) will begin to provision in Conduit within 5 minutes of being approved in ServiceNow.